-Types of activities viewed as gifts include:
+Types of activities and items viewed as gifts include:

-- Food Except meals offered at national meetings linked to educational, scientific, or consultative events. - Travel Except travel expenses related to necessary education or training regarding equipment, products, or other medical devices purchased previously by Vanderbilt.
+- (1) food except meals offered at national meetings linked to educational, scientific, or consultative events. - (2) travel except travel expenses related to necessary education or training regarding equipment, products, or other medical devices purchased previously by Vanderbilt.
 If this travel is necessary, specific language should be included in the vendor contract, noting the party responsible for incurring these travel and training expenses.

+Note: Under no circumstance, may Vanderbilt personnel accept offers from the Health Care Industry to pay for travel, meals, or other expenses which are related to procurement activities by Vanderbilt personnel.

+- (3) tickets to entertainment events.

+- (4) ghost-writing services.

+- (5) promotional items which incorporate or display Health Care Industry supplier or product logos.

+Exceptions are:

-Note: Under no circumstance, may Vanderbilt personnel accept offers from the Health Care Industry to pay for travel, meals, or other expenses which are related to procurement activities by Vanderbilt personnel. - Tickets to entertainment events - Ghost-writing services - Promotional items which incorporate or display Health Care Industry supplier or product logos.
-Exceptions are: - 1.
-Items purchased by Vanderbilt. - 2.
-Materials which have been reviewed and approved by leadership in a clinical practice area for use in education. - 3.
-Branded educational manuals which are intended to promote safe and appropriate use of a medication or medical device are permissible so long as there has already been a clinical judgment that the particular product or device is best for the care of an individual patient. - 4.
-Materials presented at approved vendor fairs which allow University personnel to compare and contrast products/services from more than one vendor. - 5.
-Logos appearing on products in public areas which have been approved for on-site sale to the public or for special pre-approved charitable or philanthropic events. - 6.
-Logos from non-profit and/or professional organizations which promote missions consistent with the missions of the University.
+- 1. Items purchased by Vanderbilt - 2.
+Materials which have been reviewed and approved by leadership in a clinical practice area for use in education - 3.
+Branded educational manuals which are intended to promote safe and appropriate use of a medication or medical device are permissible so long as there has already been a clinical judgment that the particular product or device is best for the care of an individual patient

+4. Materials presented at approved vendor fairs which allow University personnel to compare and contrast products/services from more than one vendor

+&lt;sup>1 To determine whether a vendor qualifies as a Health Care Industry Supplier contact coi@vanderbilt.edu.

+- 5. Logos appearing on products in public areas which have been approved for on-site sale to the public or for special pre-approved charitable or philanthropic events - 6.
+Logos from non-profit and/or professional organizations which promote missions consistent with the missions of the University